hazelcast/hazelcast-jet-reference-manual/src/Modules.md

 [Apache Hadoop](http://hadoop.apache.org/).
 Currently only the `TextInputFormat` and `TextOutputFormat` formats are  supported.

-The Hadoop module will perform best when the Jet cluster is run on the same nodes as the datanodes and will take data locality into account when reading from HDFS.
+The Hadoop module will perform best when the Jet cluster runs on the same members as the data members and will take data locality into account when reading from HDFS.

 ## hazelcast-jet-kafka